 - Care 1 Pupils who have been a concern in the past or who have been identified as a possible cause of concern in the future.
 Typically worries have been voiced but no real evidence of on-going problems.
 Perhaps they need to be encouraged to see the counsellor or talk to somebody; perhaps there is nothing to worry about.
-Any concerns should be channelled through the tutor or form teacher. - Care 2 Pupils who are of significant concern.
+Any concerns should be channelled through the tutor, form teacher or identified lead professional. - Care 2 Pupils who are of significant concern.
 Typically seeing school counsellor on a regular basis.
 Normally, the College is working with the pupil and the family to provide appropriate support.
 Subject teachers should be aware but will not know details.
-Any academic or pastoral concerns should be channelled through the Head of Section.

-• Care 3 - Pupils who are of major concern and in need of specialist help and support.
+Any academic or pastoral concerns should be channelled through the Head of Section or identified lead professional. - Care 3 Pupils who are of major concern and in need of specialist help and support.
 All colleagues should be aware of who these pupils are, but specific details will not be shared widely.
 Typically external agencies are involved in a coordinated approach.
-DSL to be informed immediately of any worrying incidents including absence from lessons etc. Any academic or other pastoral concerns should be sent to the Deputy Head (Pastoral).
+DSL to be informed immediately of any worrying incidents including absence from lessons etc. Any academic or other pastoral concerns should be sent to the Deputy Head (Pastoral) and identified lead professional, where appropriate.